Parent and Visitor Information

 Thanks for visiting the Parents and Visitors Information page!
 You have probably already read the information on the Prospective Cadets page and have a general idea about the Corps of Cadets at Texas A&M University.
 Probably the number one question about the Corps by parents is "Does my son/daughter have to go into the military after graduation?"
 The answer is "NO".

 Being a member of the Corps of Cadets is demanding.
 Cadets not only have to do well academically, they must master the Corps leadership program.
-In the Fall of 2014, the Corps GPR was the highest on record; 2.93, compared to the University GPR of 2.98.
-The Commandant’s diligent, continued focus on “academics” has taken center stage with the completion of the Buzbee Leadership Learning Center in August 2012.
-The new BLLC is filled with tutoring, Supplemental Instruction, multiple computer labs, a wide variety of study rooms, and lounges - all designed to enhance the cadets’ ability to focus on studies in a professional, relaxed environment conducive to quiet study conditions.
+In the Fall of 2016, the Corps GPR was the highest on record.
+The cadets posted an overall GPA of 3.03.
+Over half of the cadets (60%) posted a GPA of 3.0 or better, and 180 cadets posted a perfect 4.0 GPA.
+Corps freshmen outperformed their University counterparts by a good margin.
+For this past spring semester, the Corps posted a term overall GPA of 3.05.
+This marks the 9th consecutive semester that the Corps has posted an overall GPA above 2.9.
+Once again, more than half of the cadets (54%) posted a GPA of 3.0 or better and 171 cadets posted a perfect 4.0 GPA.
+For the first time in Corps history, all 4 classes of cadets posted both a term and overall GPA above a 3.0.
+The Commandant’s diligent, continued focus on “academics” has taken center stage with the completion of the four Leadership Learning Centers.
+The new LLCs are filled with Supplemental Instruction, multiple computer labs, a wide variety of study rooms, and lounges - all designed to enhance the cadets’ ability to focus on studies in a professional, relaxed environment conducive to quiet study conditions.
 Each Corps outfit has a faculty or staff member that is a volunteer Corps Academic Mentor.
 “CAMs” meet with the outfit on a weekly basis as supportive and encouraging guides to the plethora of academic assistance in the Corps of Cadets as well as on campus.

 If a student has done well in high school, he/she should be able to make it academically at Texas A&M and be a member of the Corps.
 With the additional attention focused on grades by the outfits, plus the assistance provided, if used, your son/daughter will graduate from Texas A&M.